 Any Industry/Enterprise/commercial spaces spend 30% of their running cost on energy.
 This can be reduced further with bettered energy efficiency practices.
 To get these benefits, an energy monitoring system can be implemented to collect, review and analyze the energy data weekly or monthly from their firms that can lead to decision-making and behavioral changes/losses from inaction.
-These monitoring systems require operational changes only, and no capital expenditure is needed.
+These energy monitoring systems require operational changes only, and no capital expenditure is needed.

 Data collection and analysis helps companies to better understand where energy is being used, and identify opportunities for improvement.
 Good data about energy efficiency is essential to make the best use savings from the energy efficiency measures.
 All stages of Industries and businesses rely upon valid energy efficiency analyses in order to draft business investment plans.